-- The largest sectors in terms of emissions in 2015 were agriculture (29%), transport (21%) and energy supply (19%).
-Most sectors showed a decreasing trend since the base year as can be seen in Table 1 and Figure 3.
-The largest decreases, in terms of tonnes of CO2 equivalent, were in the energy supply, residential and waste sectors.
-They were driven by improvements in energy efficiency, fuel switching from coal to natural gas, which became available in the late 1990s, and the introduction of methane capture and oxidation systems in landfill management. - Between 2014 and 2015, emissions from the transport and agriculture sectors accounted for most of the increase.
-These were linked to increased emissions from road transport and increased numbers of livestock.
-The residential and waste management sectors showed the largest decreases in emissions between 2014 and 2015.
-This was related to a reduction in the combustion of fuel in households and the introduction of methane capture and oxidation systems within landfill management.

-- The transport and land use change sectors showed higher emissions in 2015 than in the base year.
-Overall transport emissions increased by 29% from the base year due to growth in demand for transport, despite improvements in efficiency of vehicles.
-Whereas, the relatively small net contribution to emissions made by the land use change sector increased by 19% over the time period; this mainly reflects the changes in carbon stock associated with land conversions between Cropland, Grassland, Settlements and Forest land.
+- As shown in figure 2, the largest sectors in terms of emissions in 2017 were agriculture (27%), transport (23%) and energy supply (17%).
+Most sectors showed a decreasing trend since the base year.
+The largest decreases, in terms of tonnes of carbon dioxide equivalent, were in the energy supply, waste management and residential sectors.
+These were driven by improvements in energy efficiency, fuel switching from coal to natural gas, which became available in the late 1990s, and the introduction of methane capture and oxidation systems in landfill management. - Between 2016 and 2017, emissions from the energy supply sector decreased by 15.1% and accounted for most of the total decrease.
+This is due to a reduction in coal combustion at power stations in Northern Ireland. - The transport, land use change and agriculture sectors showed higher emissions in 2017 than in the base year.
+As shown in figure 4, overall transport emissions increased by 30.2% from the base year due to growth in demand for transport, despite improvements in efficiency of vehicles.
+Emissions from agriculture have increased by 2.0% and are driven by increased emissions from cattle due to increased livestock numbers.
+The relatively small net contribution to emissions (2.4%) made by the land use change sector increased by 23.0% over the time period; this mainly reflects the changes in carbon stock associated with land conversions between Cropland, Grassland, Settlements and Forest land.
 The largest growth in emissions since 1990 is from grassland converted to settlements in Northern Ireland.